 Upon successful completion of a certificate program, a Certificate Request form must be completed in the Student Records Office in order to receive a certificate.

-INDIVIDUALS WITH A FELONY AND/OR DOMESTIC VIOLENCE CONVICTION OR DRUG CONVICTIONS ARE NOT PERMITTED TO ENTER THE CRIMINAL JUSTICE: LAW ENFORCEMENT PROGRAM.
+INDIVIDUALS WITH A FELONY AND/OR DOMESTIC VIOLENCE CONVICTION OR CERTAIN DRUG CONVICTIONS ARE NOT PERMITTED TO ENTER THE CRIMINAL JUSTICE: LAW ENFORCEMENT PROGRAM.
 An acceptable Bureau of Criminal Identification and Investigation (BCI&I) report and an FBI report is required to enter the Peace Officer Academy.
 This fingerprint check is part of the official application process during mandatory orientation.

 Students must successfully pass a drug screening within 90 days of the start of this academy.
 The cost of the test is at the expense of the student.
 This is part of the official application process during the mandatory orientation.
 Students must pass a Physical Fitness Assessment Test (1.5 mile run, push‐ups, sit‐ups) at the 15% level of the OPOTA standards.

-- Any person currently registering as a sex offender, child‐victim offender, or arson offender;
+c. any person currently registering as a sex offender, child-victim offender, or arson offender;

-- Any person under indictment or otherwise charged with a violation of ORC 2903.14, Negligent Assault;
+f.
+Any person under indictment or otherwise charged with a violation of ORC 2903.14, Negligent Assault;

 CRMJ 1010 - Introduction to Criminal Justice & US Judicial Systems

 This course introduces the student to the American System of Criminal Justice including growth and historical development.
-Emphasis will be placed on the criminal justice subsystems of law enforcement, corrections, courts, the Ohio court structure, and the juvenile justice system.
+Emphasis will be placed on the criminal justice subsystems of law enforcement, corrections, courts, the Ohio court structure, and the Juvenile Justice System.
 In addition, this course will examine the ethical, professional, and legal issues confronting the criminal justice professional.